Assos Kefalonia: How to Visit the Beautiful Town & Venetian Castle

 Arriving in Assos Kefalonia

-As soon as you get to Assos take a right and walk along the path that circles the town.
+As soon as you get to Assos, take a right and walk along the path that circles the town.
 Here you will get the best view of the colorful buildings.
 This is the iconic photo you may have seen that brought you to Kefalonia in the first place!

 We got there just after 9am in early June and felt like we had the town to ourselves.
-Most of the people we saw were actually staying on the yachts parked elegantly in the harbor.
+Most of the people we saw were actually staying on the high-end yachts parked elegantly in the harbor.

-Hike to the Historic Assos Castle
+Historic Assos Castle Walk

 Assos Kefalonia as a unique history tied to the castle that sits high atop the town.
 It was built by Venetians in the late 16th century and used as a residence for the high commissioner with an additional 200 homes inside.